typora/support.typora.io/_posts/2016-06-06-Auto Numbering.md

     line-height: inherit;
 }
 ```

-### Auto Numbering TOC
+### Auto-Numbering in TOC

-If you want `TOC` entities also be auto-numbered, you could try [http://pastebin.com/NYugSbXk](http://pastebin.com/NYugSbXk) posted by a Typora user.
+If you want `TOC` entities to be displayed auto-numbered, you could try [http://pastebin.com/NYugSbXk](http://pastebin.com/NYugSbXk) posted by a Typora user.

-### Auto Numbering Outline panel.
+### Auto-Numbering Outline panel

-Disable collapsable outline panel from preferences panel and try <https://pastebin.com/XmYgBbaz>.
+To show auto-numbering in Typora's Outline panel, disable the collapsable outline panel in the  preferences panel and then try <https://pastebin.com/XmYgBbaz>. <!-- It seems to work whether or not the preference for collapsible outline panel is set or not. -->